OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/BaseMaterial.md

         default: [ 1, 0, 0 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Second color to interpolate to around the hue wheel</p>
+        <p class="scene-class-attr-comment">Second color to interpolate to around the hue wheel</p>

     </p>